 - Students are allowed a maximum of 2 sites and 2 supervisors for Internship.

 - Students must complete a Background Check or a Re-Check through American DataBank as part of Internship application.
 Please visit the Background Check website in the menu to the left for further instructions.

 - Must have a 3.0 cumulative GPA by the posted application deadline

 - Complete Prerequisites:

-- Submit all the required approval paperwork by the deadline through the online submission portal
+- Submit all the required approval paperwork through the online submission portal by the application deadline.

 - After your documents have been approved, you will receive an official approval email with your start date for earning hours.
 The Internship Office will register you for the course.